bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 and modify the weights in order to adapt it to a different task.
 The modification of the weights can be for a subset of the layers, all layers, or even none of them but with some additional trainable augmentations to the model.
-Variants of the latter has been a `popular technique
+Variants of the latter have been a `popular technique
-<https://arxiv.org/abs/2106.09685>`__ to cheaply fine-tune an existing LLM
+<https://arxiv.org/abs/2106.09685>`__ to cheaply fine-tune an existing LLM,
 reducing the cost by orders of magnitude compared to training the base model (or naively directly fine-tuning an LLM).
 Typically the fine-tuning uses a lower learning rate so you retain a substantial portion of the learning of the pre-trained model.

-The above "alignment" step is a form of fine-tuning where the base language model is only good at predicting the next token, while fine-tuning gives it the ability to follow instructions and respond as humans would expect.
-Other examples include training with more specific data for a task (e.g. Medical Q&A), which has shown to improve performance over generic models.
+The previously mentioned "instruction fine-tuning" or "human alignment" steps are a form of fine-tuning where the base language model is only good at predicting the next token, but fine-tuning it gives you the ability to follow instructions and respond as humans would expect (vs. just predicting the next most likely token).
+Another example of fine-tuning is training with more specific data for a task (e.g. Medical Q&A), which has shown to improve performance over generic models.

 OpenAI and LangChain APIs
 -------------------------

-Most of you will be familiar with `OpenAI <https://openai.com/>`__, most likely from their breakout product `ChatGPT <https://chat.openai.com/>`__ that was probably the first widespread demonstration of what LLM's could do (particularly because it could follow instructions).
+Most of you will be familiar with `OpenAI <https://openai.com/>`__, most likely from their breakout product `ChatGPT <https://chat.openai.com/>`__ that was probably the first widespread demonstration of what LLMs could do (particularly because it could follow instructions).
 What's probably also obvious to most people is that OpenAI has many `APIs <https://platform.openai.com/docs/introduction>`__ that allow programmatic access to all of the functionalities of ChatGPT and more.